ipattis/Roo-modes/readme.md

 ---

-*This framework builds on the work of ChrisRoyse's AI-Vibe-Code-Setup, enhancing it with custom specialized modes and adapting it to a 500-line modularity standard.
+*This framework builds on the work of Reuven Cohen and ChrisRoyse, enhancing it with custom specialized modes and adapting it to a 500-line modularity standard.
 The predictive, research-first approach creates more robust, maintainable, and secure software.*